Skip to content

 1 semester Public Speaking, Speech, or other Communication course

-OPTIONAL PREPARATORY COURSES FOR MATH, CHEMISTRY AND PHYSICS
+OPTIONAL PREPARATORY COURSES FOR CHEMISTRY

 • CHEM 1200 (3 credits) Preparation for College Chemistry, Usually offered online.
 Check class schedule for more information